 His rationale: This tight constraint will ensure each decision to make a movie has the highest levels of passion, belief, energy and conviction.
 He even went so far as to say, ‘When I make a movie, I want it to be everything to me, like I would die for it.’

 This is the punch card mentality, a powerful framework for investing and life that has been foundational to TDM’s investment philosophy.
-It’s a lesson I learnt early in my life and career from Warren Buffet:
+It’s a lesson I learnt early in my life and career from Warren Buffett:

 ‘I’ve told students, if when they get out of school, they’ve got a punch card with 20 punches on it and that’s all the investment decisions they got to make in their entire life, they would get very rich because they would think very hard about every one.
 You don’t need 20 right decisions to get very rich – four or five will probably do it over time.’